Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Special Olympics Alaska School Program provides opportunities for students K-12 with and without intellectual disabilities to participate in sports activities in both the Anchorage School and MATSU Districts.
 For more information visit the Special Olympics Alaska or call 907-222-7626 ext.
 601

 For more information about resources for military families in the school district visit the Resources for Military Parents web page.
-For information on schools in the Mat-Su Valley area visit the website:

 The Military Child Education Program was established to assist military personnel and/or their families with information and resources intended to ease the transition of dependent children from one duty location to the next and to: